 - Did I mention we plan?

-Yes, I am a parent first, however, parenting a child with special needs can be vastly different than typical parenting.
+I want to expand that informal network with you.
+Parenting a child with special needs can be vastly different than typical parenting.
 Consequently, we often find it hard to find common ground with typical parents.
 Not to mention, in a world filled with perfectionism and condemnation by keyboard cowboys, I don’t always want to share our family moments on Facebook.
 I can’t vent about a sleepless night, lest I have a slew of posters who tell me how I need to employ better discipline.
 I don’t want to talk about Easters without candy, or how hard it is to find toys for my pre-teen who still loves Doc McStuffins.
 Special needs parenting requires us to adapt and modify our ideals about how to raise children.